renaissance-publishing/renaissance/content/chapters/05-languages.md

         understand Commonwealth Standard, since any given speaker might use different substitute sounds than any other.

-      - However, as a *written *language, Commonwealth Standard is a huge success.
+      - However, as a *written* language, Commonwealth Standard is a huge success.

-      - Commonwealth Standard is the almost-universal written language for governing documents, contracts, trade and scholarship—even in the Kingdoms of Man, most merchants, administrators and elites can read and write Commonwealth Standard.
+      - Commonwealth Standard is the almost-universal written language for governing documents, contracts, trade and scholarship — even in the Kingdoms of Man, most merchants, administrators and elites can read and write Commonwealth Standard.

-      - Most formal education uses texts in Commonwealth Standard;
-        because of this, more people can read and write in Commonwealth Standard than in their own language.
+      - Most formal education uses texts in Commonwealth Standard; because of this, more people can read and write in Commonwealth Standard than in their own language.

       - Names in Commonwealth Standard tend to be combinations of words, so that they can be translated.
         - A Human telling a Kobold that their name is “Anden” is pointless if the Kobold cannot make any of those sounds.
 “Quicksmith” is at least translatable.
+      - However — mainly because some languages include names that simply can't be translated — there are systems for transliterating from some other alphabets to Commonwealth Standard.
+        - These systems do not always result in pronounceable words.
+The Ratfolk of the Warren Isles name their city-states after ruling families; one major city-state, when transliterated from Chatter to Commonwealth Standard to Wheal, results in the relatively pronounceable *Tetln*, while another becomes "Tqcl".

       - Commonwealth often forms new words by combining existing words
         together: